-Secondly, the existence of rules to regulate interactions in internet-based work environments, even in free developments, is considered by respondents as something common, which signals that this control aspect has already been internalized subjectively by the internet-based worker.
-Despite the subjectivity control mechanisms (Faria 2004a), the interviews indication that those rules might not exist if employees were more “polite”, signals that the worker's understanding about your place in labor process was kidnapped by capital logic and had her direction implicitly guided by the capitalist productive organization.
+Secondly, the existence of rules to regulate interactions in internet-based work environments, even in free developments, is considered by respondents as something expected, which signals that this control aspect has already been internalized subjectively by the internet-based worker.
+Despite the subjectivity control mechanisms (Faria 2004a), the interviews indicate that those rules might not exist if employees were more "polite" signals that the worker's understanding of your position in the labor process was kidnapped by capital logic and had her direction implicitly guided by the productive capitalist organization.

-The Android development activities organization realized by the mass of developers/employees on the internet occurs through the widespread use of Gerrit software that serves as a support for the code repository.
-On the page https://android-review.googlesource.com/#/q/status:open, anyone can view all development tasks with "open" status and a table with information that describes the activity, owner, related area, development branch that results will be forward, latest updates and labor progress status itself: code review, pre-submission prepared, pre-verification and verification.
+The Android development activities organization realized by the mass of developers/employees on the internet occurs through the widespread use of Gerrit software to support the code repository.
+For example, on the page https://android-review.googlesource.com/#/q/status:open, anyone can view all development tasks with "open" status and a table with information that describes the activity, owner, related area, development branch that will be forward, latest updates, and labor progress status itself: code review, pre-submission prepared, pre-verification and verification.

-Through this page/tool, anyone can view and download the codes that are being worked on at the moment in Android development.
+Furthermore, through the cited page/tool anyone can view and download the codes that are being worked on in real-time Android development.

-The use of a minimal toolset for all workers in Android development is related to Marx's (1996) statement that the workforce in cooperation consumes means of work in a range proportionately smaller than the goods produced.
-In the case of Android development, a single software is produced and the massive set of developers/workers only uses the same tools.
+The use of a minimal toolset for all workers in Android development is related to Marx's (1996) statement that the workforce in cooperation consumes means of work in a range proportionately more minor than the goods produced.
+A single piece of software is produced in Android development, and the massive set of developers/workers only uses the same tools.
 Thus, the value of the individual or collective work transferred to the goods produced is very low.
-Even though Google has assembled a global structure to serve as a support for Android development, the analysis shows that this structure is very simple.
-That way, the production condition previously described combined with the lack of remuneration for the vast majority of developers/employees allow, now in productive terms, that Android has your exchange value not represented monetarily and is "freely" distributed for your users.
+Even though Google has assembled a global structure to support Android development, the analysis shows that this structure is very simple.
+In that way, the production condition previously described combined with the lack of remuneration for the vast majority of developers/employees allow, now in productive terms, that Android has exchanges values not represented monetarily and could be "freely" distributed for your users.

-Non-monetary representation of this good, i.e., your free use, can be considered a strategy of Google to the consumption and sale of other goods that use the Android system.
-Besides, the constant free improvement of Android by developers/ workers and your free user access operate as a kind of "decoy" for sale products that use this system.
-Besides, the collective labor performed by the mass of developers/workers on Android enabled developments much faster than other competing systems.
+Non-monetary representation of this good, i.e., free to use, can be considered a strategy of Google to increases the consumption and sale of other goods that use the Android system environment.
+Besides, the constant free improvement of Android by developers/ workers and the free user access operate as a kind of "decoy" for sale products that use this system.
+Also, the collective labor performed by the mass of developers/workers on Android enabled developments much faster than other competing systems.

 For example, the massive development allowed Android operated with wearable devices (smartwatches and Google Glass) long before the other competing systems.
-This aspect suggests that labor collaboration, characteristic of capitalist production, does not depend on physical space sharing, but reaffirms Marx (1996) conception about the fact that the workforce in cooperation (symbiosis) carries out collective activities that generate better and faster results than the simple sum of the individual activities (synergy).
+This aspect suggests that labor collaboration, characteristic of capitalist production, does not depend anymore on sharing physical space but reaffirms Marx (1996) conception about the fact that the workforce in cooperation (symbiosis) carries out collective activities that generate better and faster results than the simple sum of the individual activities (synergy).

-The concentration of operational activities of Android development on Gerrit works as an organized system where the tasks that are being performed by the developers/workers.
-In appearance, rather than allocate work directly for developers/workers, the Android development presents what is happening and the workers themselves choose the tasks they want to collaborate.
-However, the division of the tasks that will be realized is already previously established and developers/workers do not participate in this choice.
-Neither participates in task management itself, for example, deciding about delivery results deadlines and labor-management.
+The concentration of operational activities of Android development on Gerrit works as an organized system where the tasks are being performed by the developers/workers.
+In appearance, rather than allocate work directly for developers/workers, the Android development presents what is happening, and the workers themselves choose the tasks they want to collaborate.
+However, the division of the tasks that will be realized is already previously established without developers/workers' participation in this choice.
+Furthermore, they neither participate in task management, such as deciding about delivery results deadlines and labor management.